ChiriVulpes/soulus/README.md

 ![Bone Chunks](./preview/bone_chunks.png)

 A bone chunk can be crafted with a Sledgehammer to produce bonemeal.
-Normal bone chunks, dry, frozen, and mossy all produce normal bonemeal, while ender bone chunks produce "ender bonemeal" and necrotic bone chunks produce "necrotic bonemeal".
-There is a planned use for necrotic bonemeal but it has not yet been implemented.
+Normal bone chunks, dry, frozen, and mossy all produce normal bonemeal, while ender bone chunks produce "ender bonemeal" and blackened bone chunks produce "blackened bonemeal".
+There is a planned use for blackened bonemeal but it has not yet been implemented.

 The main use of bone chunks, however, is to collect Mob Essence!
 By right clicking with a bone chunk, you break it open and collect the essence inside.
-The possible Essences produced by each bone type is configurable, but the defaults are as follows:
+The possible Essences produced by each bone type is configurable in the [Essences Config](./docs/CONFIG.md#config-essences-), but the defaults are as follows:

 | Bone Type | Essences |
 | --- | --- |